bccp/nbodykit/docs/source/catalogs/on-demand-io.rst

 The dask array functionality is best illustrated by example.
-Here, we initialize a :class:`~nbodykit.source.catalog.uniform.UniformCatalog` that generates objects with uniformly-distributed position and velocity columns.
+Here, we initialize a :class:`~nbodykit.source.catalog.uniform.UniformCatalog` that generates objects with uniformly distributed position and velocity columns.

 .. ipython:: python

-  from nbodykit.source.catalog import UniformCatalog
+  from nbodykit.lab import UniformCatalog

   cat = UniformCatalog(nbar=100, BoxSize=1.0, seed=42)